What we treat

 Your weight loss journey

 The best way to reach your weight loss goal while minimising side effects?
-Work with a clinician and follow their advice.
-Voy’s app gives you access to health coaches who are there for you every step of the way.
+Work with a prescriber and follow their advice.
+Voy’s app gives you access to our treatment specialists who are there for you every step of the way.
 Find out whether weight loss medications could help you reach your goals by filling out this short quiz.

 Looking to start your weight loss journey?